pnp/blog/content/post/community-sample-faqs-with-propertyfieldcollectiondata/index.md

 type: "regular"
 ---

-​​Frequently ​Asked Questions (FAQ) is a useful addition to pages where you need to display common requests.
+Frequently Asked Questions (FAQ) is a useful addition to pages where you need to display common requests.
 The FAQ Web Part can be added to a page as a straight list of questions and answers or a series of grouped questions and answers when the need for a more organized approach is required.

 The FAQ Web Part is not only for questions and answers — it can be used for any content that lends itself to expanding/collapsing functionality, such as keywords and definitions or expanding on short phrases.